 Being frugal is so much more than pinching pennies and saving as much money as possible.
 Mastering your spending habits ensures that you are more likely to have enough money for your needs and the things that are most important to you.
 Plus, you enjoy peace of mind from avoiding and controlling debt.

 Frugality isn’t cutting yourself short and not allowing yourself to have fun; it is freeing yourself from thinking with your wallet, and having the awareness that joy can be found in other things than how you spend money.

-If you already know a lot about saving and personal finance, or if you’re just getting into it and trying to figure out where to start, this list of 64 unique ways can help you be more frugal and achieve your goals.
+If you already know a lot about saving and personal finance, or if you’re just getting into it and trying to figure out where to start, This list of 64 unique ways you can help you be more frugal and achieve your goals.
 By using these tips you can start to save money and be empowered to live life the way you want to.

 1. Be Honest about Your Spending Habits

 The first and most important step in learning how to be more frugal is understanding exactly what is happening to your money.
 You might think you’re saving money, but nickel-and-diming your budget to death is a real thing.
 There are often small purchases or overlooked bills that can complicate everything.

 To get a clear snapshot of your finances, track every single penny you use for an entire month.
 This includes everything from paying a toll while driving, to an extra round with your friend on the weekend.

 Once you have a full view of where your money is going, you can better make a plan and enact the rest of these tips to see a change in your spending habits.
 You have to know where you’re starting from to recognize improvement.